rubenmoor/projectzero/EnhancedInputWithAbilities.md

 This **other stuff** might be the Gameplay Ability System.
 This is another pretty well-documented system and, in my humble opinion, a great abstraction layer.
-The gooddocumentation isn't the [offical one (even though you might want to start there)](https://docs.unrealengine.com/5.0/en-US/gameplay-ability-system-for-unreal-engine/), but this one: [github.com/tranek/GASDocumentation](https://github.com/tranek/GASDocumentation).
+The high-quality documentation isn't the [offical one (even though you might want to start there)](https://docs.unrealengine.com/5.0/en-US/gameplay-ability-system-for-unreal-engine/), but this one: [github.com/tranek/GASDocumentation](https://github.com/tranek/GASDocumentation).

 Hence this title of this hopefully helpful article.